Homarefuji Yoshiyuki: Career

 He found his stride from the November 2012 tournament after his third jūryō promotion.
 He recorded three consecutive 10-5 tournaments in this division, and was added to the ranks of the top makuuchi division for the first time in May 2013.
 He was the first wrestler from Aomori prefecture (a place known for producing many strong wrestlers) to enter makuuchi since Takarafuji (also from the Isegahama stable) in July 2011.
 Homarefuji only lasted one tournament however, as a 5–10 record in lower makuuchi saw him again in the ranks of jūryō.
 For the next sixteen months, he became a jūryō regular, recording around the same number of winning and losing tournaments.
 In the last three tournaments of this period in September 2014, he managed a string of winning tournaments which culminated in an 11–4 record, his strongest showing ever since becoming a sekitori.

 In the following November he was re-promoted to makuuchi.
 He had two consecutive winning 8–7 tournaments and reached maegashira 7 for the March tournament in Osaka.
-Since then his progress has stalled and he was demoted back to jūryō for the March 2016 tournament.
+Since then his progress had stalled and he was demoted back to jūryō for the March 2016 tournament.
 He reappeared in makuuchi in September 2016, but had to withdraw from the tournament on Day 4 after getting injured on the opening day.
 He lost sekitori status when he was demoted from the jūryō division after the July 2018 tournament, and after missing several tournaments through injury he had fallen to sandanme 77 by May 2019.
 He competed in just one match in the May 2019 tournament, which he won, resulting in a drop to jonidan.